|

 is rooted in an originally poetic description of the Flood, as a battle between

-naturalistic flavor as compared to the pagan tales, and remain strongly
+naturalistic flavor, and remain strongly

 connected with the Flood (see the other Rahab passages below).